Header image courtesy of Nagahama No. 1 (via Facebook)

 This 12-seater restaurant on a quiet Central side street might look unassuming, but it’s one of the best examples of tonkotsu in town that manages to stay balanced and non-greasy without losing on richness or complexity.
 There are quite a few options on the menu, but you can’t go wrong with the classic number one ramen ($105), which comes with chashu (チャーシュー; roast pork), seaweed, black ear fungus, spring onion, and an egg.
 If you’re particularly partial to chashu, we’d recommend the roast pork ramen ($98), which comes with extra meat (fatty and lean cuts) that has been roasted to perfection.
 All noodles come with a side of Nagahama No. 1’s famous spicy beansprouts, which add a welcome tanginess and crunch to the meal.

 Nagahama No. 1, 14 Kau U Fong, Central | (+852) 2323 6115

 Not all ramens are created equal; certainly, not all chicken paitans are created equal.
 Though there are two major contenders in our books for this underrated ramen—Kane Tsuru and Osakan export Zagin Soba—Zagin Soba has inched ahead of the former with its extra frothy “cappuccino” style soup, which is agitated with a whisk just prior to serving in order to achieve its signature consistency.
-You’re limited to just three noodle options here: regular tori paitan ramen, ramen in seafood and chicken broth, and tsukemen with chicken soup.
+On the regular menu, you’re limited to just three noodle options here: regular tori paitan ramen, ramen in seafood and chicken broth, and tsukemen with chicken soup.
 There are seasonal items to choose from as well, should you be feeling more adventurous.
 With its creamy, moreish soup and chashu topping, the signature tori paitan reminds us of a lighter, soupier take on spaghetti carbonara.
 Each bowl of ramen comes with freshly fried burdock chips, which is a welcome change from the menma (メンマ; fermented bamboo shoots) that typically comes with tonkotsu.
 You can also order a side of smoked onsen egg to go with your order, or some juicy fried chicken.